bharath-123/pepc-boost-relay/README.md

 You can disable storing the execution payloads in the database with this environment variable:
 `DISABLE_PAYLOAD_DATABASE_STORAGE=1`.

-## Builder submission validation nodes
+## Builder nodes RPC

-You can use the [builder project](https://github.com/flashbots/builder) to validate block builder submissions: https://github.com/flashbots/builder
+You can use the [pepc-boost-builder project](https://github.com/bharath-123/pepc-boost-builder) to validate tob tx submissions, block builder submissions and to assemble tob and rob txs: https://github.com/bharath-123/pepc-boost-builder

 Here's an example systemd config: